 Electric Kiwi broadband: Is it a good deal?

-Compared to other no-frills providers, Electric Kiwi broadband’s rates are very competitive, if you don’t want to be tied down to a long-term contract.
+Compared to other providers, Electric Kiwi broadband’s rates are very competitive, especially if you don’t want to be tied down to a long-term contracts.
+Both the 300/100Mbps plan and the 800/500Mbps are among the cheapest in the market.
+For a full rundown of how Electric Kiwi’s broadband rates compare, check out our stories:

-Yes, there are cheaper options out there – plus comparative broadband deals that offer sweeteners, such as free Netflix, Neon and Prime – but they all require you to sign up for at least a year.
-And if you break your contract, you’ll have to pay penalty fees.
-Electric Kiwi broadband comes with no such penalties.
-And you’re free to cancel whenever you want.
+Yes, there are comparative broadband deals in the market, but most require you to sign up for at least a year, or to bundle further utilities, such as gas, too.
+And if you break your contract, you could have to pay penalty fees.
+Electric Kiwi broadband comes with no such penalties, and you’re free to cancel whenever you want.

-Ultimately, if you’re after the best broadband deal, it’s always worth doing a little research.
-To help you get a clearer picture of broadband providers in NZ, Canstar Blue rates all the big providers in the market annually.
-We survey thousands of broadband customers and ask them to score their providers across categories including Value for Money, Network Performance and Customer Service.
+To help you get a clearer picture of broadband providers in NZ, Canstar Blue rates all the big providers annually.
+We survey thousands of broadband customers and ask them to score their providers across categories including Overall Satisfaction, Value for Money and Customer Service.
+We then award the best broadband providers our Star Ratings and Most Satisfied Customer Award.

 See Our Ratings Methodology

-The table above is an abridged version of our full research, so to find out more about NZ’s best broadband providers, just click on the button at the bottom of this story.
+The table above is an abridged version of our full research, to find out more about NZ’s best broadband providers, just click on the button below.

 Compare broadband providers for free with Canstar!